The best easels for painting in 2024

 How we test the best easels

 To choose the best easels for this guide I asked for recommendations and feedback from the wide range of working artists who contribute reviews and tutorials to our site.
 I then tested the easels myself where possible or compared online reviews and specs based on my own experience as an artist.
-The factors that I took into consideration were structure and build quality, adjustability, extra features such as groves for different supports and value.
+The factors that I took into consideration were structure and build quality, adjustability, and extra features such as groves for different supports and value.
 I've aimed to choose easels that suit different sizes of canvas and portable options too.

-Ian Dean is Editor, Digital Arts & 3D at Creativebloq, and the former editor of many leading magazines.
-These titles included ImagineFX, 3D World and leading video game title Official PlayStation Magazine.
-In his early career he wrote for music and film magazines including Uncut and SFX.
+Ian Dean is Editor, Digital Arts & 3D at Creative Bloq, and the former editor of many leading magazines.
+These titles included ImagineFX, 3D World and video game titles Play and Official PlayStation Magazine.
 Ian launched Xbox magazine X360 and edited PlayStation World.
-For Creative Bloq, Ian combines his experiences to bring the latest news on AI, digital art and video game art and tech, and more to Creative Bloq, and in his spare time he doodles in Procreate, ArtRage, and Rebelle while finding time to play Xbox and PS5.
-He's also a keen Cricut user and laser cutter fan, and is currently crafting on Glowforge and xTools M1.
+For Creative Bloq, Ian combines his experiences to bring the latest news on digital art, VFX and video games and tech, and in his spare time he doodles in Procreate, ArtRage, and Rebelle while finding time to play Xbox and PS5.